 Here again, we see the inverse relationship between inflexible beliefs and reason.
 Closely held and rigid views are the enemy of spiritual exploration.
 They prevent the investigation of anything new.

 The Emotional Dimension of my Path

-The Enneagram Personality Profile is one of the core tools we recommend and use.
+The Enneagram Personality Profile is another one of the core tools we recommend and use.
 It is a tool for understanding the mechanisms of personality and instinct.
 It’s also a doorway leading us through various intellectual exercises to the Observer.
-The person who is listening to us when we are talking in our heads.
+The person we are talking to inside our heads.

 We’ve examined the six dimensions of wellness and how they relate to the path of spiritual exploration.
-We’ve brought to light some interesting correlations that we hope help you develop your spiritual journey.
+We’ve brought to light some interesting correlations we hope help you develop your spiritual journey.

-(1) Dr. Hettler and The World Health Organization, who.int
+(1) Dr. Hettler and The World Health Organization, https://www.who.int/